 Geologic Occurrence of Titanite

 Titanite is a rare mineral.
-It occurs as an accessory mineral in a few igneous rocks that include granite, granodiorite, diorite, syenite and nepheline syenite.
+It occurs as an accessory mineral in a few igneous rocks that include granite, granodiorite, diorite, syenite, and nepheline syenite.
 It is sometimes present in marble or calcium-rich gneiss and schist.
-Its habit is often as individual grains.
-When abundant it is usually granular to massive.
+It often occurs as individual grains.
+When abundant, its habit is usually granular to massive.
 The best crystals are usually found in marble.